A Latin Dictionary: History

 The division of labour between the two editors was remarkably unequal.
 Short, a very thorough but slow worker, produced material for the letters A through C, but B and C were lost by Harpers, meaning that his work now appears only in the letter A (216 pages), while Lewis, who worked in the time he could spare from his law practice, was solely responsible for the entries beginning with the letters B through Z (1803 pages).
 In 1890 Lewis published a heavily abridged version of the dictionary, entitled An Elementary Latin Dictionary, for the use of students.
 Sometimes called the Elementary Lewis, it is still in print today.

-The adoption of the book by Oxford University Press was the result of the failure of its own project to create a new Latin-English dictionary in 1875.
+The adoption of the book by Oxford University Press was the result of the failure of its own project to create a new Latin–English dictionary in 1875.
 Henry Nettleship and John Mayor had been commissioned to produce a new Latin dictionary based on a fresh reading of the sources, but after Mayor withdrew from the project, Nettleship was unable to complete it on his own; he eventually published his research as notes on Lewis and Short.
 While the Press had earlier published John Riddle's 1835 translation of Scheller's Latin–German dictionary, this was a much more expensive book.
 The Press thus adopted Harpers' Latin Dictionary as a stopgap measure, paying Harper and Brothers 10 per cent royalties.
 Harper and Brothers sold its rights to the American Book Company in 1899, shortly before its bankruptcy.

 From the time of its publication, many scholars have criticized the dictionary for its errors and inconsistencies.
 Because of various circumstances, however, no replacement was attempted until 1933, with the Oxford Latin Dictionary, which was completed in 1983.
-In 2020, Lewis & Short was reprinted under a new publisher.
+However, the Oxford Latin Dictionary stops at 200CE.

-The dictionary's full text (year 1879) is available on-line at numerous websites.
+The dictionary's full text (year 1879) is available online at numerous websites.

 Comparison with other dictionaries

-Among classicists, Lewis and Short has been largely superseded by the Oxford Latin Dictionary, called the OLD for short.
+Among classicists "never a very good dictionary", Lewis and Short has been largely superseded by the Oxford Latin Dictionary, called the OLD for short.
 Lewis and Short incorporated material from existing Latin dictionaries; the OLD, by contrast, started from scratch, following procedures similar to those of the well-regarded Oxford English Dictionary.
 Thanks to the increased availability of modern editions, the OLD editors had access to a larger variety of classical works.
 It was decided in the OLDs planning that the OLD would not encompass Latin written later than AD 200, excepting a small few exceptions.
 Although classicists still consult Lewis and Short, they tend to prefer the OLD.
 Lewis and Short retains value for its refined sense of the nuances of English diction as it interfaces with Latin diction (in contrast with OLD's preference for plainer diction) and also for the sensitivity of its quotations from classical texts, reflecting this.